ahkhiat/ahkhiat/README.md

 ## About me

-I am a web developer passionate about new technologies.
+I am a developer passionate about new technologies.
+I started with web development, but I am currently moving towards mobile development.
 I am familiar with POO in Java, Android Studio, Symfony and PHP in general.
 I have good skills with SQL databases.
 I also enjoy JavaScript environments.
 I am just at the beginning of my journey, but I am eager to learn, and I love it!

 ## Social media